-For EY.com, Dimitra DeFotis provided early editorial guidance and helped authors conceive, write and edit many articles.
-Follow-on marketing included social, email and ad language.
+For EY.com, Dimitra DeFotis provided early editorial guidance and helped authors conceive, write and/or edit many articles.
+Follow-on marketing included social media, email and ad language.
 A few of many examples:

 For Global Finance Magazine, freelance Q&As: